Carrie Underwood: Achievements

 After taking home over 20 awards from 2006 to 2019, Underwood became the most awarded artist in the history of the CMT Music Awards.
 As of October 2018, she has a net worth estimated at US$200 million.
 She has been the top-earning American Idol alum of all time since 2014.
 At the turn of the 2010 decade, Billboard named Underwood the top female country artist and seventh overall country artist.
-She ranks, as per Pollstar, among the thirteen all-genre top female touring artists of the twenty-first century, having sold over 4.3 million concert tickets and grossed around $265 million with her headlined tours.
+The magazine later ranked her at number 13 on its 2025 "Top 100 Women Artists of the 21st Century" list.
+In 2022, Pollstar said she was among the 15 all-genre top female touring artists of the past four decades, having sold over 4.3 million concert tickets and grossed around $265 million with her headlined tours.
 With Cry Pretty, Underwood became the first and only artist in American Music Award history to have all six consecutive albums win the Favorite Album award.

 Other ventures

 Product endorsements

 Underwood has had many endorsements throughout her career.
 She has signed multimillion-dollar deals with Skechers, Target, Nintendo, Olay, Nicole by OPI, Hershey's, Almay and Dick's Sporting Goods.
 In 2005, Underwood appeared in a Skechers global advertising campaign.
 In 2007, Underwood appeared in Target advertisements promoting her album Carnival Ride.
 The limited edition of the album which included a behind the scenes DVD was exclusively sold at Target.
 In 2008, Underwood worked with Nintendo for the launch of their Nintendo DS appearing in various television commercials.
 That same year, Underwood became the spokesperson for Vitamin Water starring in television and magazine advertisements.
 Underwood also hosts a guide to a healthy lifestyle on Vitamin Water's website.
 In 2010, Underwood became the spokesperson for the Pedigree adoption drive.
 In 2011, she became the first celebrity brand ambassador for Olay skin care.
 Underwood has appeared in the global advertising campaign for their facial wash.

 In January 2014, Underwood signed a deal with Nicole by OPI to launch 14 new nail lacquers.
 In the same month, Underwood had signed a deal to serve as Almay's global brand ambassador, where she would appear in TV and print advertisements for the brand later that month.

 In March 2015, Underwood released a fitness clothing line named CALIA by Carrie Underwood.
 In collaboration with Dick's Sporting Goods, the line features clothing that is intended to be suitable for both active and casual wear.